Chapter 5: Planning and Promoting Meetings and Programs

 Preconference/Institute workshop budgets are different from program budgets in that they do not receive financial support from ALA.
 The following guidelines apply to preconferences/institutes.

 ALA policy states that "all institutes, workshops, etc., sponsored by ALA and/or its units shall be self-supporting and shall include provision for ALA administrative cost."
 The ALA administrative cost, or overhead, is determined annually and is a percentage of the income (excluding donations).

-Except in unusual circumstances, only official members of the preconference program planning committee may attend the preconference at no charge.
+Except in unusual circumstances, only official members of the preconference/institute program planning committee may attend the preconference/institute at no charge.
 Source: RASD Board, February, 1994

 Elements included in the budget: